isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: query-source
 .. namedconf:statement:: query-source-v6
+   :tags: query
+   :short: Controls the IPv4/IPv6 address and port on which recursive queries are issued.

    If the server does not know the answer to a question, it queries other name servers. ``query-source`` specifies the address and port used for